ORGANIC Evening Primrose Oil for Animals

 - strengthens the immune system

-Our organic evening primrose oil comes from gentle cold pressing.
-The oil from evening primrose seeds is an ideal feed supplement for dogs, cats and horses.
+Our Organic Evening Primrose Oil is cold-pressed.
+Evening primrose oil is an ideal supplement for dogs, cats and horses.

-Evening primrose oil contains valuable, unsaturated fatty acids.
-It can have a positive effect on metabolic processes and the appearance of the skin and coat in the event of nutritional deficiencies.
-In the case of skin irritation or eczema, the oil can also be applied directly to the affected skin area.
+Evening primrose oil contains valuable unsaturated fatty acids.
+It can have a positive effect on metabolic processes and the appearance of skin and coat in cases of nutritional deficiencies.
+The oil can also be applied directly to the affected skin for skin irritations or eczema.

 Organic evening primrose oil as a healthy feed supplement

-Evening primrose oil has also been known as an edible oil for humans for a long time.
-It is used to prepare salads, muesli and yoghurt, in dips and for skin care.
-Evening primrose oil is also a high-quality feed supplement for your dog, cat or horse.
-This cold pressing at temperatures below 40 °C preserves the valuable ingredients in their best form.
-The native evening primrose oil is free from additives and contains valuable unsaturated fatty acids.
+Evening primrose oil has long been known as an edible oil for humans.
+It is used in salads, cereals and yoghurts, in dips and for skin care.
+Evening primrose oil is also a high quality supplement for your dog, cat or horse.
+It is cold-pressed at temperatures below 40°C to preserve the valuable ingredients in their best form.
+Virgin Evening Primrose Oil is free from additives and contains valuable unsaturated fatty acids.

-The essential fatty acids in evening primrose oil can have a positive effect on dogs, cats and horses suffering from feed-related deficiencies.
+The essential fatty acids in evening primrose oil can have a positive effect on dogs, cats and horses suffering from dietary deficiencies.

 - metabolic processes,